-Best Micro-Investing App For Long-Term Retirement Investing: Betterment
+Best For Long-Term Retirement Investing and Socially Responsible Investing: Betterment

-How it works: Betterment is a robo-advisor that offers the ability to invest your money in a selection of curated portfolios — comprised of a mix of exchange traded funds (ETFs) and bonds — based on your investing goals.
+Betterment is a robo-advisor that offers the ability to invest your money in a selection of curated portfolios — comprised of a mix of exchange-traded funds (ETFs) and bonds — based on your investing goals.

-Smart Saver — A low-risk, high-yield investment account that’s designed to look and function like a savings account.
-Smart Saver has a 100% bond allocation split between 80% U.S. Government bonds and 20% low-volatility corporate bonds, making it a relatively safe place to hold cash.
+- Smart Saver: A low-risk, high-yield investment account that’s designed to look and function like a savings account.
+Smart Saver has a 100% bond allocation split between 80% U.S. government bonds and 20% low-volatility corporate bonds, making it a relatively safe place to hold cash.
 Smart Saver also features an automated savings function that analyzes your spending habits and expenses and automatically moves funds from your checking account.
-This is the account I’d choose for saving for goals such as a home downpayment a few years out.
+This is the account I’d choose when focusing on goals like saving for a down payment on a house.